 All the accommodation at Kingfisher Barn has been created from converting old farm buildings.
 These are made of red brick and tile for the smaller cottages and stone and handmade tiles for the large lodges.
 The buildings that date back as far as the 17th century became redundant for farming practices in the 1970's.
 As the machinery got larger they were unable to enter the buildings and the farmer built new, much larger modern buildings over the hill.

 In 1994 the buildings, starting with the main stone barn, were converted to provide a holiday base for national groups and organisations to come and use.
 The local community also used the main stone barn for a range of purposes including a weekly timetabled creative art space, and for musical events, indoor bowling as well as a very popular wedding reception venue.

 In 2000 it was agreed that the main barn that was used for events and functions would be turned into more self catering accommodation and this is when the two large lodges, Kyte and Kestrel, were constructed, as well as the Nest and Studio loft apartments.
-The lodges are fabulous spaces for family reunions and group get-togethers and are always booked for the holidays including Christmas many months, and sometimes years, in advance.
+The lodges are very spacious for family reunion / group get-togethers also a perfect location for a wedding get together or just enjoy a relaxing holiday.

 Our accommodation has catered for special needs for many years now some of our accommodation has tracking for hoists and wet room bathrooms, we also provide mobile electric hoist/ cot sides/shower chairs plus universal slings all our equipment is hired with prior agreement on booking..